 This webpage is mostly about the park.
-Hit pagedn key four times to get to the description of the walks.
+Hit the Page Down key four times to get to the description of the walks.

 ____This park, Tri-City Park, Clark Park and Carbon Canyon Park are county parks in the Fullerton end of the county.
 You can tell in an instant that there’s a bigger budget for maintenance.
 It is full of sidewalks and it is so carefully manicured.
 City parks are this well groomed only if they are small.
 The large areas under the city Parks Department are more in the way of preserves.
 The kind of parks this website celebrates are the preserves and parks that are the beginning of trails that are dirt and rough.
 Not this kind.
 Orange County parks all have an educational aspect to them in that there are signs which teach and there’s at least one park ranger in each county park.
 A park ranger has college degrees in one of the natural sciences and are eager to answer questions on the flora and fauna of their park and the surrounding area.
 I have found though, that guys in county trucks who maintain the parks are pretty knowledgeable too.

-____Most county parks have events or lectures.
-(This one does not.
-Click here–> Clark Park to see what’s available there.)
+____Most county parks have events or science lessons.
+This park has concerts and movies in the summer.
+(For science lessons click here–> Clark Park to see what’s available there.)
 All county parks charge $5 ($3 on week days) to come into the park with your car but no charge for those who walk in.
 They don’t even care if you walk in before the park officially opens.
 The $5 charge is not just for parking though.
 You can drive around in the park to the various sport venues or any of a dozen places to picnic.
 Bringing your car in allows you to bring picnic stuff or play equipment.

 There’s no closing of gates for those who walk in, but since this park has staff, they would like even hikers to be observant of hours they are open.
 In the summer, 7:00 AM to 9:00 PM.
 To be sure–> http://www.ocparks.com/parks/ted.